hirememorey/election_game/developer_handoff.md

 # Developer Handoff

-**Date:** 2025-08-01
+**Date:** 2025-08-02
 **Author:** Assistant

-## Architectural Pivot: State-Driven Refactor
+## Architectural Pivot: State-Driven Refactor (Complete)

-**This project is currently undergoing a significant architectural refactor.**
+**This project has completed a significant architectural refactor.**

 The previous development cycle involved fixing a series of cascading bugs, which indicated a brittle underlying architecture.
 To address this, we have pivoted to a **state-driven design**.
 The primary goal is to create a stable, maintainable, and predictable game by ensuring the core game engine is a pure, stateless function.

-**The new source of truth for the project's architecture and execution plan is `STATE_DRIVEN_REFACTOR.md`.** All new development should adhere to the principles outlined in that document.
+**The source of truth for the project's architecture and execution plan is `STATE_DRIVEN_REFACTOR.md`.** All new development should adhere to the principles outlined in that document.

-### Current Status (As of 2025-08-01)
+### Current Status (As of 2025-08-02)

-*   **`GameSession` Refactor Complete:** The `GameSession` class has been successfully refactored into a clean "Conductor."
-All complex, stateful logic for managing multi-step UI actions has been removed from the session and is now handled by the pure `GameEngine`.
-*   **New State-Driven UI Pattern:** A new, robust pattern for handling multi-step UI actions has been established and proven for the "Support Legislation" flow.
-This pattern moves all UI flow logic into the `GameEngine` and the `GameState`, making the system more predictable and easier to extend.
-*   **Frontend Simplification:** The frontend (`static/app.js`) has been updated to work with this new state-driven pattern.
-It is now a "dumber" client that simply renders the state it receives from the server.
-*   **Next Steps:** The next logical step is to apply this new state-driven UI pattern to the remaining multi-step actions (`OpposeLegislation`, `SponsorLegislation`, `DeclareCandidacy`) to complete the architectural refactor.
+*   **Refactor Complete:** The state-driven refactor is now complete.
+All multi-step UI actions (`SponsorLegislation`, `SupportLegislation`, `OpposeLegislation`, `DeclareCandidacy`) have been migrated to the new, robust state-driven pattern.
+The `GameEngine` is now a pure, stateless function, and the `GameSession` acts as a clean "conductor."
+The `UIAction` class and the `engine/ui_actions.py` file have been removed.
+The project is now stable, and all tests are passing.

 ---